 Step 5 - Verify the successful deployment in the Cloud App Security portal

 Check the collector status in the Log collector table and make sure the status is Connected.
-If it is Created, it is possible that the log collector connection and parsing has not completed.
+If it's Created, it's possible that the log collector connection and parsing haven't completed.

 Go to the Governance log and verify that logs are being periodically uploaded to the portal.

-If you encounter problems during deployment, see Troubleshooting Cloud Discovery.
+If you have problems during deployment, see Troubleshooting Cloud Discovery.

 Optional - Create custom continuous reports

-- In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings and then select Manage continuous reports.
+- In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings, and then select Continuous reports.

 - Click the Create report button and fill in the fields.